-This DFINITY Canister Software Development Kit (SDK) provides tools, sample code, and documentation to help you create programs to run on the Internet Computer network.
+This DFINITY Canister Software Development Kit (SDK) provides tools, sample code, and documentation to help you create programs to run on the Internet Computer.
 The Quick Start tutorial assumes that you are installing the DFINITY Canister SDK for the first time and illustrates how to create, build, and deploy your first dapp.

 To keep the instructions simple and focused on the task at hand, the Quick start is split into two scenarios:

 In the Local development scenario, you create and deploy the sample dapp with processes that in a local canister execution environment.

 In the On-chain deployment scenario, you create the sample dapp locally but connect to the Internet Computer blockchain running on node machines in independent data centers and deploy the dapp there.

 If you need some help setting up your development environment—for example, if you aren’t sure how to open a new terminal, install packages, or create folders and navigate between directories—you might want to start with the Preliminary steps for newcomers.

 Both scenarios build and deploy a simple Hello canister smart contract that has just one function—called

 greet function accepts one text argument and returns the result with a greeting similar to Hello, everyone! in a terminal if you run the canister using the command-line or in an alert pop-up window if you access the dapp in a browser.

 The default application consists of back-end code written in Motoko, a programming language specifically designed for interacting with the Internet Computer, and a simple webpack-based front-end.